aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 Before we dive into this section, make sure to familiarized yourself with the Kubernetes storage objects (volumes, persistent volumes (PV), persistent volume claim (PVC), dynamic provisioning and ephemeral storage) that were introduced on the [Storage](../index.md) main section.

-[**emptyDir**](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) is an example of ephemeral volumes, and we're currently utilizing it on the Nginx deployment, but we'll work on updating it on this chapter to a Persistent Volume (PV) using Dynamic Volume Provisioning.

 The [Amazon Elastic File System Container Storage Interface (CSI) Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) helps you run stateful containerized applications.
 Amazon EFS Container Storage Interface (CSI) driver provide a CSI interface that allows Kubernetes clusters running on AWS to manage the lifecycle of Amazon EFS file systems.

 In order to utilize Amazon EFS file system with dynamic provisioning on our EKS cluster, we need to confirm that we have the EFS CSI Driver installed.
-The [Amazon Elastic File System Container Storage Interface (CSI) Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver)implements the CSI specification for container orchestrators to manage the lifecycle of Amazon EFS file systems.
+The [Amazon Elastic File System Container Storage Interface (CSI) Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) implements the CSI specification for container orchestrators to manage the lifecycle of Amazon EFS file systems.

 > Optional:
 > To learn how to install the Amazon Elastic File System Container Storage Interface (CSI) Driver] on a non-workshop cluster, follow the instructions in our documentation.